reecetech/bamboo-specs/README.md

       projects: [BST-ST, SPAM-IT]
       groups: [Cyborg_Team]
       users: [islaa, tobind]
-      permissions: [VIEW, EDIT, BUILD, CLONE, ADMIN]
+      grant: [VIEW, EDIT, BUILD, CLONE, ADMIN]
     -
       projects: [BST-ST]
       users: [dooleyj]
-      permissions: [VIEW]
+      grant: [VIEW]

-There can be many entries in the permissions: list, each of which can specify one or more projects, groups, users and permissions to apply.
+There can be many entries in the permissions: list, each of which can specify one or more projects, groups, users and permissions to grant.

 The projects list contains key pairs (project key, plan key) so the first list has the ST plan in the BST project, and the IT plan in